worklifebeyond/wlb-be-test/users_api.md

 The Users service has :

-* RESTful endpoints for user registration, verification, and login.
+* RESTful endpoints for user registration, verification, and login; and get all users data.
 * RESTful endpoints for CRUD, search, find-by-id, and find-by-user-id operations of blog posts.
 * RESTful endpoints for Create and Delete operations of likes, comments, and sub comments.
 * JSON formatted response.